Waveframe-Labs/Aurora-Research-Initiative/governance/ARI_BOUNDARIES_AND_RESPONSIBILITIES.md

 Case studies may **not**:

 - Modify governance or epistemic rules
-- Alter method logic or enforcement behavior
+- Alter core method logic or enforcement behavior
 - Bypass provenance or metadata requirements
 - Self-govern under any circumstances